-NOTE: See "Interface Overview" on page 37. for information about menu navigation and use of the keypad.
+NOTE: For information about menu navigation and use of the keypad, see Interface Overview on page 38.

 ELECTRIC SHOCK HAZARD

 Failure to follow this warning could result in personal injury, property damage, or death.

 Before performing service or maintenance operations on unit, always turn off main power switch to unit and install lock(s) and lockout tag(s).
 Unit may have more than one power switch.
 Ensure electrical service to rooftop unit agrees with voltage and amperage listed on the unit rating plate.